DennisGross/COOL-MCv3/README.md

 Verify that everything works: `python run_tests.py`

+Start MLFlow server in the background: `mlflow server -h 0.0.0.0 &`

 ## Architecture
 We will first describe the main components of COOL-MC and then delve into the details.